Tuesday, January 24

 W

-hen asking for feedback, make sure than the feedback giver feels listened too.
-Make sure that you make a good faith attempt to address their concerns.
-If you cannot then humbly and regretfully explain why you cannot comply.
+hen asking for feedback, make sure the person giving it feels heard.
+Show that you're making a genuine effort to address their concerns.
+If you can’t, then explain why honestly, humbly, and with regret.

-Some people will be tempted to dismiss this as too touchy feely.
-Don't.
-If you get this wrong, things can get bad.
-Really bad.
+Some people might dismiss this as being too “touchy-feely.”
+Don’t.
+If you get this wrong, things can go badly.
+Very badly.

-One example of an attempt to gain feedback gone horribly wrong stands out in my memory.
+One example of a feedback session gone horribly wrong still stands out in my memory.

-A previous company I worked in had an open plan office, full of cubicles with my team and team Marmalade sharing the same area.
-Marmalade was an endless source of vicarious learning.
-I have learned more from them than any other team.
-They may have appeared once or twice in other blog posts.
+At a previous company I worked for, we had an open-plan office with cubicles.
+My team and Team Marmalade shared the same space.
+Team Marmalade was a constant source of vicarious learning—I learned more from them than from any other team.
+(They may have appeared once or twice in other blog posts.)

-Most managers when talking to their team about important and sensitive information, book one of the boardrooms to hold a meeting.
-They are quiet, private and usually free of interruptions.
-Team Marmalade's manager for reasons known only to him decided to hold an important meeting in the work area in the middle of the cubicles.
+Most managers when talking to their team about important and Most managers, when discussing important or sensitive topics with their teams, book a boardroom.
+These rooms are quiet, private, and free of interruptions.
+For reasons only he knew, Team Marmalade’s manager decided to hold an important meeting right in the middle of the cubicles.
 I heard everything.
-The entire office heard everything and most unfortunately his team heard everything.
-The team hearing their manager is usually desired, however by the end of this particular meeting, the manager would end up wishing that everyone would forget that the meeting ever happened.
+The entire office heard everything.
+And unfortunately, so did his team.
+Normally, it’s a good thing when a team hears their manager.
+But by the end of this particular meeting, the manager likely wished everyone could just forget it ever happened.

 Morale plummeted.
 Productivity plummeted.